Quick Answer

 – Paramahansa Yogananda

-I have written many articles about inner peace and explained its meaning, since it seems that most people do not know what it really means.
+I have written many articles about inner peace and explained its meaning since most people don’t know what it really means.

 Some time ago, I received an email from a reader.
-In her email she wrote that she doesn’t want inner peace, because she wants to be active and alive.
+In it, she wrote that she doesn’t want inner peace because she wants to be active and alive.

 She was afraid that calmness might make her passive and take all the fun from her life.
 She also said that she preferred to keep her mind restless and very active, not calm.

-This kind of attitude shows lack of understanding of what inner peace is.
+This way of thinking shows a lack of understanding of what inner peace is.

 What Is Inner Peace?